Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 But it still turns sharper than any of the Tineco products.

-One weak point of Tineco vacuums is its steering.
+One weak point of Tineco vacuums is their steering.
 I like the smoothness, but it lacks feedback.

 Even if you twist your wrist fully, it doesn’t turn as sharply as a Dyson.
 So it takes more turns to avoid furniture than a Dyson.